Coveo/source.coveo.com/_posts/2024-05-07-keeping-our-data-pipelines-under-watch-and-on-good-behavior.md

 below the same graph is broken down by Snowflake account.
-On the right, we have the number of late runs per day which can help us diagnose problems and focus our efforts on error recovery or avoidance (making sure runs don’t fail vs. starting new runs when they do).
+On the right, we have the number of late runs per day which can help us diagnose problems and focus our efforts on error recovery or avoidance (making sure runs don't fail vs. starting new runs when they do).
 The bottom part shows a bigger picture counting the number of days when less than 95% of minutes are within the SLI.